 And of course, if you can’t commit to losing pre-surgery weight, what would lead him to believe you can commit to living a healthier lifestyle post-surgery?

 While it’s difficult to obtain an actual copy of Dr. Nowzaradan’s 1200-calorie pre-bariatric surgery diet, we can look at his guidelines and make some determinations from there.
 There are two main components to Dr. Now’s diet plan:

 - Small portions

-Within that framework, Dr. Now recommends a high protein, very low carb diet, especially prior to surgery (remember that the point is to lose a lot of weight quickly, which low carbs will help you do) — however, he does not intend for his patients to go full-on keto.
+Within that framework, Dr. Now recommends a meal plan that is high protein, very low carb diet, especially prior to surgery (remember that the point is to lose a lot of weight quickly, which low carbs will help you do) — however, he does not intend for his patients to go full-on keto.

 Weight Loss Tips